 Because of injury, he only played in six regular-season games and missed the last 10 before the playoffs.
 He announced the postseason would be his “last ride.”

 Thankfully, he had a chance for a true final Maryland home game in an AFC Wild Card playoff game against the Indianapolis Colts.

 With two games on the road against the Denver Broncos and New England Patriots, he didn’t do it because he wouldn’t be introduced.
 The next big moment he would be doing the dance, and his final as a member of the Ravens, though, was after Super Bowl XLVII.

-In the Super Bowl Champs celebration in M&T Bank Stadium, Lewis was introduced onto the turf like he had been dozens of times before and did the famous squirrel dance wearing street clothes, that time as a two-time Super Bowl champion.
+In the Super Bowl champs’ Lombardi Trophy celebration at M&T Bank Stadium, Lewis was introduced onto the turf like he had been dozens of times before and did the famous “Squirrel Dance” for the last time.

 Since retiring, he has been seen doing his dance at tons of events like on Monday Night Football, the Pro Bowl, his Hall of Fame induction ceremony, and anything he is at because it is what people want to see.

-After all, it really is so interesting to watch a complete badass do a silly dance.
+After all, it really is so interesting to watch a complete badass do a silly dance before a game.

 This post was originally published on June 24, 2019.